jxcore/jxcore/doc/Android_Compile.md

 The previous script uses SpiderMonkey, if you want/need V8, please use android_compile_v8.sh instead.

 This one should take a while.
 When it's finished, you can find the binaries and include files for ARM and INTEL platforms inside `out_android/android` folder.

-**The prebuilt scripts uses V8 engine for Android platform.
-We are going to update them with SpiderMonkey JIT after SM ARM-JIT proxy stabilization**